InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

 ### Participant responsibilities

 The responsibilities of each participant when using the SKAdNetwork specifications are as follows.

+#### IABTL responsibilities are to:
+1. Organize SKAdNetwork IDs as well as define an automated self-serve registration process
+    - Not validate any input data
+2. Perform releases in batches at “x” cadence to ensure as many partners publishers have the most up-to-date lists
+    - List should be in both JSON and XML formats to allow publishers to build to the IABTL list as well as other lists
+3. Assign a permanent ID for each registered `SKAdNetwork ID`
+    - Each registrant may have more than one `SKAdNetwork ID`.
+In this scenario, each `SKAdNetwork ID` will be assigned its own unique IABTL ID
+4. Provide a tool for publishers to build their `info.plist` files and express IABTL signaling from various URLs and / or raw skadnetwork ID

 #### SSP/SDK responsibilities are to: